-Browsers may use the operating system codecs (IF2), come with their own codecs (IF3) or implicitly provide codecs by providing e.g. WebRTC functionality (IF8).
+- Browsers may use the operating system codecs (IF2), come with their own codecs (IF3) or implicitly provide codecs by providing e.g. WebRTC functionality (IF8).

-Web applications may use codecs available in the browser, exposed by IF4 or IF6, or alternatively employ the WebRTC API of IF8.
+- Web applications may use codecs available in the browser, exposed by IF4 or IF6, or alternatively employ the WebRTC API of IF8.

 Native applications may use the codecs provided by the operating system via IF2 or come with their own codecs in IF5.